-The festival of the Virgin of Carmen is typically understood to be a Catholic event, celebrating the Virgin of Carmen, another name given to the Virgen Mary by the Carmelites of present-day Israel in the 13th century.
+The festival of the Virgin of Carmen is typically understood to be a Catholic event, celebrating the Virgin of Carmen, another name given to the Virgin Mary by the Carmelites of present-day Israel in the 13th century.
 Myself, like so many expats who have found their way to the Sacred Valley of Peru, have been called to be here in order to connect with what still remains of these ancient traditions.
-As one dancer for the K’achampas explained, for many people of the Andes, the festival of the Virgen of Carmen is anything but a Catholic event.
+As one dancer for the K’achampas explained, for many people of the Andes, the festival of the Virgen del Carmen is anything but a typical Catholic event.

 The K’achampas are just one of 12 dance groups to perform for the festival.
 Each group has its own dress, dance, and tradition.
 Additionally, each group has its own band to accompany it.